awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/limits.md

 + Supported file formats are PNG and JPEG image formats\.
 + Maximum number of training datasets in a version of a model is 1\.
 + Maximum dataset manifest file size is 1 GB\.
-+ Minimum number of unique labels per manifest is 2\.
++ Minimum number of unique labels per Objects, Scenes, and Concepts \(classification\) dataset is 2\.
++ Minimum number of unique labels per Object Location \(detection\) dataset is 1\.
 + Maximum number of unique labels per manifest is 250\.
 + Minimum number of images per label is 1\.
++ Maximum number of images per Object Location \(detection\) dataset is 250,000\.
-+ Maximum number of images per dataset is 250,000\.
++ Maximum number of images per Objects, Scenes, and Concepts \(classification\) dataset is 500,000\.
+The default is 250,000\.
+To request an increase, see [Create Case](https://console.aws.amazon.com/support/v1#/case/create?issueType=service-limit-increase)\.
 + Maximum number of labels per image is 50\.
 + Minimum number of bounding boxes in an image is 0\.
 + Maximum number of bounding boxes in an image is 50\.
 + Minimum image dimension of image file in an Amazon S3 bucket is 64 pixels x 64 pixels\.
 + Maximum image dimension of image file in an Amazon S3 bucket is 4096 pixels x 4096 pixels\.
 + Maximum file size for an image in an Amazon S3 bucket is 15 MB\.
++ Maximum image aspect ratio is 20:1\.

 ## Testing<a name="limits-testing"></a>
 + Maximum number of testing datasets in a version of a model is 1\.
 + Maximum dataset manifest file size is 1 GB\.
++ Minimum number of unique labels per Objects, Scenes, and Concepts \(classification\) dataset is 2\.
-+ Minimum number of unique labels per manifest is 1\.
++ Minimum number of unique labels per Object Location \(detection\) dataset is 1\.
-+ Maximum number of unique labels per manifest is 250\.
++ Maximum number of unique labels per dataset is 250\.
 + Minimum number of images per label is 0\.
 + Maximum number of images per label is 1000\.
++ Maximum number of images per Object Location \(detection\) dataset is 250,000\.
-+ Maximum number of images per dataset is 250,000\.
++ Maximum number of images per Objects, Scenes, and Concepts \(classification\) dataset is 500,000\.
+The default is 250,000\.
+To request an increase, see [Create Case](https://console.aws.amazon.com/support/v1#/case/create?issueType=service-limit-increase)\.
 + Minimum number of labels per image per manifest is 0\.
 + Maximum number of labels per image per manifest is 50\.
 + Minimum number of bounding boxes in an image per manifest is 0\.